Cheesecake has soft cheese in it.

 Unfortunately, that soft creamy texture comes at a price: the high moisture content harbors bacteria.
 This means that cheesecake goes off pretty quickly.

-Expect store-bought cheesecake to last 5-7 days in the refrigerator and a hefty 3 months in the freezer.
+Expect store-bought cheesecake to last 5-7 days in the refrigerator and a hefty three months in the freezer.

-Whilst store-bought cheesecakes usually contain preservatives, homemade cheesecakes don’t.
-Therefore, your homemade cheesecake will only last 5 days in the refrigerator and a little over a month in the freezer.
+While store-bought cheesecakes usually contain preservatives, homemade cheesecakes don’t.
+Therefore, your homemade cheesecake will only last five days in the refrigerator and a little over a month in the freezer.

-Every cheesecake uses a different recipe, so you should go by the specific storage instructions for your cheesecake.
+Every cheesecake uses a different recipe, so you should follow the specific storage instructions for your cheesecake.
 It’s also important to remember that cheesecake doesn’t show obvious signs of going bad at first, so you must go by the recommended storage periods.